 They Take Every Opportunity to Contribute to the Greater Good

-Great speakers are always on the look out for win-win-win situations.
-They don’t necessarily sacrifice their own good, rather they always seek ways to win while everyone else — those who book them and those who sit in the audience — win, as well.
+Great speakers are always on the lookout for win-win-win situations.
+They don’t necessarily sacrifice their own good, rather they always seek ways to win while everyone else — those who book them and those who sit in the audience — wins, as well.
 They also avoid participating in activities where they are the only ones who win.

 “Great leaders believe in a shared vision,” says Hewertson, “and continuously drive to the best outcome for the most people involved.”
 Great speakers build shared visions and spread them to as many people as they can.

 Tip: Take the ethical high road at all times.
-Always look for ways to accomplish what you want that benefit everyone involved.
+Always look for ways to accomplish what you want that benefits everyone involved.